Dallinger/Dallinger/docs/source/using_websockets.rst

 Additionally, Experiment classes can implement a :attr:`~dallinger.experiment.Experiment.channel` attribute which will subscribe the experiment class to a the named channel.
-Such experiments should implement a :func:`~dallinger.experiment.Experiment.send` to recieve and process any messages on the specifed channel as well as the control channel named `"dallinger_control"`.
-They may also send messages to client subscribed to a channel using the :func:`~dallinger.experiment.Experiment.publish_to_subscribers` method.
+Such experiments should implement a :func:`~dallinger.experiment.Experiment.receive_message` method to recieve and process any messages on the specifed channel as well as the control channel named `"dallinger_control"`.
+This function will be called asynchronously by a worker when the message contains JSON data that includes a ``sender`` or ``participant_id`` property containing the sender's Participant id or a ``node_id`` containing a Node id.

+Experiments may also send messages to clients subscribed to a channel using the :func:`~dallinger.experiment.Experiment.publish_to_subscribers` method.

 If you would like your experiment class to receive messages published on